zchr/workshop2/README.md

 🚀 Now, let's create the right menu items and dropdown by using an unordered list.
 In the `<ul>` tag add to the class: `right hide-on-med-and-down` which will create a right oriented menu from the `li` tags.
 Include as many `li` tags as you wish with `anchor` inner tags with `#` as `href`.
 We will transform the last `li` item by adding to the `a` inner tag.
 Add `dropdown-button` to the `<a>` tag's class to indicate that it will be a dropdown button.
 For `data-activates` on the `<a>` tag (after class and href) set `dropdown` as a value.
 This will identify the dropdown content defined below.
 On the inner `<i>` tag set class to `material-icons right` to create the little arrow icon.
 You can experiment with this.

 🚀 The navbar looks good, but there is no content defined for the dropdown.
 Let's fix that!
 For the `ul` tag (in the section after `</nav>`) set the id to `dropdown` to connect the dropdown button from the menu.
 Set the class to `dropdown-content` to define the `ul` element as dropdown content.
 Populate the inner list items with anchor tags as content.
 To create the horizontal dividers, you can transform `li` elements by setting their class to `divider`.

-Finally add `$(".dropdown-button").dropdown({ hover: false });` to the `document.ready` function in the `<script>` tag.
+Finally add `$(".dropdown-button").dropdown({ hover: false });` to the `document.ready` function in the ```init.js``` file in the js folder.
 This will connect the dropdown with the dropdown content.
 You're navbar should be in good shape now!

 ## Stylize the icons